 The West End is the major shopping and entertainment centre of London and recognised as one of the most acclaimed and celebrated areas in the world.
 This iconic destination is an enticing and vibrant place to visit, not just for out of towners but for the millions of overseas visitors who seek out this particular hub of London for its art, culture, and history.

-London’s West End boasts some of the most iconic and legendary shopping streets in the world.
+London’s West End boasts some of the most famous and legendary shopping streets in the world.
 Oxford Street is home to Britain’s second largest store Selfridges, founded in 1909 by self-made Chicago millionaire, Gordon H. Selfridge and purported to be one of the best-known stores internationally.
 The place to be seen is Bond Street, perfect for a spot of luxury retail therapy and the domicile for exclusive shops such as Burberry, Louis Vuitton and Tiffany & Co.
-South Molten Street is renowned for its illustrious fashion store Browns and the elegant and refined Regent Street is synonymous with Liberty, another world famous emporium that offers everything for the canny and cosmopolitan shopper looking for that special something.
+South Molton Street is renowned for its illustrious fashion store Browns and the elegant and refined Regent Street is synonymous with Liberty, another world famous emporium that offers everything for the canny and cosmopolitan shopper looking for that special something.

 Expect to be pampered in one of the many five star West End hotels here.
 The Connaught in Mayfair, loved by the Americans, the Ritz London in Piccadilly and the legendary Claridge’s in Brook Street, adored by Royals past and present.
 All aim to bestow superlative service and the very highest standards of comfort and pleasure to their guests.